questionlp/api.wwdt.me_docs/content/endpoints/scorekeeper.md

 ### List scorekeepers with details

+Returns an array of scorekeeper objects, each containing their database ID, name, slug string, gender and an array of their appearances.

-List all scorekeepers along with their appearances and, if available, description, sorted by scorekeeper name and appearance date
+The array is sorted by scorekeeper name and scorekeeper apperances are sorted by show date.

 ```endpoint
 GET /v1.0/scorekeepers/details